dbvisel/canvasviewer/README.md

  - Throbbers aren't wonderful.
  - Dragging isn't wonderful & I suspect there's something buggy in my implementation of it.
+   - Why can you drag some things but not others?
  - Performance isn't wonderful because it's a bunch of iframes!
  - My dummy script to generate screenshots isn't great at all.